dhis2/reference-org-unit-sync/README.md

 ## What is this implementation?

 A frequent requirement in an architecture with multiple DHIS2 instances is keeping the DHIS2 organisation units synchronised.
 Consider a DHIS2 server acting as a master facility registry.
 Such a server would typically need to have its organisation unit changes replicated to other servers.
-This reference implementation reliably synchronises the organisation units of a primary DHIS2 server with one or more DHIS2 servers.
+This reference, event-driven implementation reliably synchronises the organisation units of a primary DHIS2 server with one or more DHIS2 servers.
 In particular, it performs one-way synchronisation of the subsequent DHIS2 resources:

 * Organisation units: creates, updates, and deletes
 * Organisation unit groups: creates and updates
 * Organisation unit group sets: creates and updates

-This is an example which should be used for reference.
+This is an example meant to guide you in implementing your own organisation unit synchronisation solution.
 It **SHOULD NOT** be used directly in production without adapting it to your local context.

 ## Quick Start